EOSC-synergy/o3skim/docs/getting_started/cli.rst

  - --volume, mount `/app/data`: Input path with data to skim.
  - --volume, mount `/app/output`: Output path for skimmed results.
- - --volume, mount `/app/sources.yaml`: Configuration file with a data structure desctiption at the input path in YAML_ format.
+ - --volume, mount `/app/sources.yaml`: Configuration file with a data structure description at the input path in YAML_ format.
    See :doc:`/user_guide/source-file` for a configuration example.

 .. _YAML: https://yaml.org/